Oamaru: Notable people

+Interwar architect Gray Young was born in Oamaru in 1885 though moved northwards to Wellington as a young boy.

 Cultural references

 Janet Frame fictionalised the Oamaru of her childhood as "Waimaru", her 'kingdom by the sea'.
 Some of Fiona Farrell's literary works also feature Oamaru.
 Peter F. Hamilton's novel The Dreaming Void (London: Macmillan, 2007; ISBN 978-1-4050-8880-0) refers to "the backwater External World of Oamaru" (page 22).
 The same author's science-fiction novel Great North Road mentions a remote camp called Oamaru, set up in the unexplored remote continent of Brogal on the Sirius-system planet St Libra in the year 2143.

 Parts of Oamaru's Victorian precinct were used for the set of the Netflix films The Royal Treatment and The Power of the Dog. and in January 2025, the Netflix TV series East of Eden.